The Fool (design collective): Works

 After moving to Los Angeles, the Fool created the largest mural in the world at the time (1968) on the exterior of the Aquarius Theatre for a production of the Broadway musical Hair, by invitation of producer Michael Butler.
 Simon and Marijke went on to paint other theaters where Hair was playing, in San Francisco, Seattle and Chicago.
 Thereafter, The Fool split up, Simon, Barry and Josje eventually going back to Amsterdam while Marijke remained in Los Angeles to continue her artistic endeavors.

 Musical career

 The Fool also released an eponymous album The Fool in 1968, in the psychedelic folk style, produced by Graham Nash.
 It was re-released in 2005.

 As Seemon & Marijke they released another album called Son of America on A & M records, also produced by Graham Nash, in collaboration with Booker T. Jones, in 1969.
+Backing vocals were provided by Joni Mitchell, Rita Coolidge, Morreen Thornton and Colleen Fortune.
+Their second single "I saw you" was a hit in the Netherlands in 1972.

 Seemon & Marijke recorded a third album called Mediterranean Blues produced by Booker T. Jones in his Homegrown Studio in 1972.
-Their second single "I saw you" was a hit in the Netherlands.